 The New York State Museum | Pleistocene Boreal Bog Mural

-I was contacted by the design team at the New York State Museum in Albany, New York to help them create background murals for their new long-term Ice Ages Exhibit.
+I worked with the design team at the New York State Museum in Albany, New York to help them create background murals for their new long-term Ice Ages Exhibit.
 (Find more information about visiting here

 The larger of the two murals I created for them shows extinct species that were endemic to New York during the later part of the ice age (during glacial recession), inhabiting an ecosystem known as Boreal bog.
 The habitat is mostly coniferous forest punctuated by glacial ponds and wetland.
 The mural features American Mastadon, Flat-headed Peccary, Megalonyx (Jefferson's ground sloth), Castoroides (Giant Beaver), and Cervalces (Stag-moose), as well as several extant bird species including a pied-billed grebe, oriole, and California condors.